 In addition, companies that earn at least 10 percent of their revenue from thermalcoal production, and those that produce 5 million tons of thermal coal per year or more, will be evaluated for dissociation.
 Similarly, a company's share of thermalcoal-fired power plants will be considered.
-For the tar-sands and high-emitting crudeoils segments of the industry, the report makes recommendations based on the millions of barrels of oil per year produced by a given company.
+For the tar-sands and high-emitting crudeoils segments of the industry, the report makes recommendations based on the millions of barrels of oil per year produced contributions to cell biology, died May 13.
+He was 85.
+Newton, a faculty member from 1996 to 2009, studied asymmetric cell division in the freshwater bacterium Caulobacter (a biography from the dean of the faculty's office said his "first exemplars" came from Lake Carnegie).
+His research yielded new insights in cell polarity, cell cycle organization, and the conversion of cells from one morphology to another, according to an obituary posted by his department. by a given company.